Liga de Elite

 Liga de Elite (lit.
-'Elite League'; 澳門甲組足球聯賽), previously known as Campeonato da 1ª Divisão do Futebol, is the top division of the Macau Football Association, created in 1973.
-The league features local players and professional foreign players.
-Due to the lack of football fields in Macau, most matches are played at the Estádio Campo Desportivo.
-As with Hong Kong, the league is separate from the mainland Chinese football league system.
-The league is generally played between January and July of each calendar year.
+'Elite League'; 澳門甲組足球聯賽), previously known as Campeonato da 1ª Divisão do Futebol, is the top division of the Macau Football Association.
+Created in 1973, it features both local amateur players and professional foreign talent.

+Due to the limited land area in Macau, matches are played almost exclusively at the Estádio Campo Desportivo and the Lin Fong Sports Centre.
+Similar to Hong Kong, the league operates under a separate system from the Mainland Chinese football league system.
+The season typically runs from January to July.